Netflix/dispatch/docs/configuration/plugins/configuring-g-suite.md

 * Gmail API
 * Google Groups API (This API replaces Admin SDK for managing groups)

-Finally, create your OAuth application which is how G Suite will authorize the service account and API key (APIs & Services &gt; OAuth Consent Screen).
+Finally, create your OAuth application which is how Google Workspace will authorize the service account and API key (APIs & Services &gt; OAuth Consent Screen).
 Specify the following scopes:

 ```bash